Discovery of a Little Red Dot candidate at $z\gtrsim10$ in COSMOS-Web based on MIRI-NIRCam selection: Results

 \subsection{Grism spectra}

-CW-LRD-z10 has been covered by two Wide Field Slitless Spectroscopy (WFSS) observations, POPPIES (\href{https://www.stsci.edu/jwst-program-info/program/?program=5398}{GO\,5398}, PI: J. Kartaltepe and M. Rafelski, F322W2) and COSMOS-3D (F444W).
-In POPPIES, however, CW-LRD-z10 lies near the edge of the WFSS field of view, and a usable spectrum could not be obtained.
-The COSMOS-3D grism data is processed with two different processing software, \texttt{unfold\_jwst} \citep{Wang2023} and \texttt{Grizli}\footnote{\url{https://github.com/gbrammer/grizli}} \citep{grizli_2023}, to reduce the software dependencies and obtain robust results (see K. Kakiichi in prep. for detailed data processing).
-The resulted spectrum from both software shows no significant line detections.
+As described in Section\,\ref{ss:grism}, CW-LRD-z10 has been observed by COSMOS-3D grism spectroscopy with NIRCam/F444W.
+F444W ($3.86\,\mathchar`-\,4.99\,{\rm \mu m}$) can cover [O{\sc ii}]$\lambda\lambda$3726,3729, [Ne{\sc iii}]$\lambda$3869, [Ne{\sc iii}]$\lambda$3967, and H$\delta$ for a galaxy or LRD at $z\sim10$ and the PAH $3.3\,{\rm \mu m}$ for a $z\sim0.2$ galaxy.
+However, CW-LRD-z10 with $m_{\rm F444W}=27.2$ is too faint to be detected in the COSMOS-3D spectrum, and indeed the resulting data show no significant line detections.
+For comparison, \cite{Lin2025_c3d} reported line detections with line flux $S/N > 2$ only for sources with $m_{\rm F444W}<26$.

-We also conduct a mock observation based on the model SED shown in Figure\,\ref{fig:sedfit} with the JWST ETC\footnote{\url{https://jwst.etc.stsci.edu/}}.
-The estimated $S/N$ is $<0.1$ even at the peak of [O\,{\sc ii}]$\lambda\lambda$3726,3729 in the best-fit LRD model SED or the PAH $3.3\,{\rm \mu m}$ feature in the best-fit $z\sim0.2$ galaxy model.
-Therefore, the lack of emission-line detection is consistent with our SED fitting analysis, and we cannot obtain any strong constraints from the current grism data.
+We conduct a mock observation based on the model SED shown in Figure\,\ref{fig:sedfit} with the JWST ETC\footnote{\url{https://jwst.etc.stsci.edu/}}.
+The estimated $S/N$ is $<0.1$ even at the peak of [O\,{\sc ii}]$\lambda\lambda$3726,3729 in the best-fit LRD and galaxy model SED or the PAH $3.3\,{\rm \mu m}$ feature in the best-fit $z\sim0.2$ galaxy model.
+Therefore, while the lack of emission-line detection is consistent with our SED fitting analysis, we cannot obtain any strong constraints on its redshift and nature from the current grism data.
 Deeper follow-up spectroscopy will be essential to robustly confirm the redshift and the nature of this object.